conp-solutions/riss/tools/smac_scenarios/README.md

 #### Get SMAC from
     http://www.cs.ubc.ca/labs/beta/Projects/SMAC/smac-v2.08.00-master-731.tar.gz

-Easiest way to use this scenarios: copy the smac_scenarios folder als a symlink into the smac-folder.

 #### manual for SMAC
     http://www.cs.ubc.ca/labs/beta/Projects/SMAC/v2.08.00/manual.pdf

-### start a SMAC-scenario

-1. *new scenario*: Create a scenario folder as described below in the smac_scenarios folder and continue with 4
+### Easiest way to use

+1. Copy the smac_scenarios folder als a symlink into the smac-folder (otherwise see note above)
-2. *existing scenario*: Add the binary for the sat-solver in its scenario folder
+2. Copy the solver binary into the existing solvers/<solver-name> or create a new solver-dir in solvers/
-3. Rename the binary in wrapper.py (line 19)
-4. run this in the smac_scenarios folder
+3. start smac as one of the following variants:

-    sbatch --exclusive ./start-smac.sh  smac-path  scenario-dir
+    sbatch --exclusive ./start-smac.sh .. solvers/MiniSATi scenarios/minisati-scenario.txt [--additional-smac-params]

-    sbatch --exclusive ./start-smac-parallel.sh smac-path scenario-dir - - - *start 4 smac runs with shared data*
+    sbatch --exclusive ./start-smac-parallel.sh .. solvers/MiniSATi scenarios/minisati-scenario-txt [--additional-smac-params] - - - *start 4 smac runs with shared data*

-    ./start-smac.sh  smac-path  scenario-dir  30 - - - - - *nice for local runs: will be executed without starting a slurm job*
+    ./start-smac.sh  .. solvers/MiniSATi scenarios/example-scenario [--additional-smac-params] - - - - - *nice for local runs: will be executed without starting a slurm job*

+You can extend these smac calls with any other additional smac-parameter (and overwrite the value from the script), for example:

+    ./start-smac.sh  .. solvers/MiniSATi scenarios/example-scenario --wallclock-limit 30 --cutoff-time 10

+**Note**: If you don't copy the smac_scenario folder into the smac folder you have to add the instances-path to the smac call:

+    ... --instance_file <full-path-to-instance-file> --test_instance_file <full-path-to-instance-file>

 ### Ouput

-All ouput-files from SMAC will be saved in "[scenario-dir]/smac-output/job-nr/".
+All ouput-files from SMAC will be saved in "smac_scenarios/smac-output/job-nr/".

 To get the result of the SMAC run (if it could finish):